dsjardim/fraud-detection-mlops/doc/bp-part-2.md

 <!-- ![CM](./images/heroku_print_2.PNG) -->

 That's it!
 At this point you have built a very simple, but complete, MLOps pipeline.
-We hope to have at least elucidated all your doubts about how to apply MLOps concepts in a real life Data Science project.
+And we hope to have at least elucidated a little about your doubts on how to apply MLOps concepts in a real life Data Science project.
+If this hands-on article left you more curious about MLOps and its applications, I strongly recommend watching this [MLOps tutorials][9] on YouTube.
+I'm sure that it will help you in building your first MLOps pipeline.

 [1]: https://dvc.org/
 [2]: https://github.com/features/actions